mdbootstrap/mdb-ui-kit/docs/4.0/getting-started/javascript.md

 All Bootstrap's JavaScript files depend on `util.js` and it has to be included alongside the other JavaScript files.
 If you're using the compiled (or minified) `bootstrap.js`, there is no need to include this—it's already there.

 `util.js` includes utility functions and a basic helper for `transitionEnd` events as well as a CSS transition emulator.
 It's used by the other plugins to check for CSS transition support and to catch hanging transitions.

+## Dynamically generated elements

+If you use Material Design for Bootstrap on a project handled by Angular, React or other frameworks that dynamically generate and append new elements to the document, you'll need to manually call the Material Design for Bootstrap javascript functions to initialize new elements such as inputs.

+Alternatively, you can include [arrive.js](https://github.com/uzairfarooq/arrive) before the MDB javascript to automatically initialize any dynamically generated element.